 The International District is listed in the National Register of Historic Places and is just one mile south of Downtown, making it conveniently located.
 The neighborhood is also one of the city’s finest cultural and food destinations, where you’ll find authentic dim sum, sushi, dumplings, noodles, and more.
 The rich cultural history of the International District has helped the neighborhood thrive as both a residential and commercial area.

 International District is a great place to live if you like to walk, with a Walk Score of 98.
-You’ll never be far from a good meal or cup of coffee, as there is an average of 45 restaurants, bars, and coffee shops within a 5-minute walk.
+You’ll never be far from a good meal or cup of coffee, as there are an average of 45 restaurants, bars, and coffee shops within a 5-minute walk.
 If you prefer using public transportation, you’re in luck, as the International District has lots of public transportation, with 19 buses and one light rail line.

 Learn more about the International District neighborhood in Seattle.